mumble-voip/mumo/README.md

 creating an issue with a diff-patch is up to you.

 ## Setting up
-To configure and run mumo take a look at the mumo.ini and the module specific configurations in modules-available folder.
-Enabling modules is done by linking the configuration in modules-available to the modules-enabled folder.
+To configure and run mumo take a look at the `mumo.ini` and the module specific configurations in `modules-available` folder.
+Enabling modules is done by linking the configuration in modules-available to the `modules-enabled` folder.

 ## Requirements
 mumo requires:
 * python >=3.2
 * python3-zeroc-ice
-* mumble-server >=1.2.3*

-(* Not tested with lower versions yet.)
+* mumble-server >=1.2.3 (not tested with lower versions)